ifsantana/kitchen-flow/README.md

 * Application

-Layer responsible for the starts the application.
+Layer responsible for starts the application.

 * Configs